 The actual occurrence or widespread concerns regarding the potential occurrence of illiquidity, operational failures, defaults, non-performance or other material and adverse developments that impact financial institutions and transactional counterparties, or other entities within the financial services industry at large, have previously caused, and could continue to cause, market-wide liquidity issues, bank-runs and general contagion across the global and U.S. financial services industry.
 For example, in March and April 2023, bank runs precipitated the failure of four banks in the U.S. causing a state of volatility in the capital and credit markets and uncertainty regarding the health of the U.S. banking system, particularly around liquidity, uninsured deposits and customer concentrations.
 This volatility has particularly impacted the price of securities issued by financial institutions, including ours.
-While the U.S. Department of the Treasury, the Federal Reserve Board and the FDIC acted promptly and collectively agreed to guarantee all deposits over the limit on insured deposits of \$250,000 at three of these failed financial institutions, and the FDIC secured an agreement with a large financial institution for that institution to assume all of the deposits and substantially all of the assets of another failed institution, there can be no assurance that there will not be additional bank failures or issues in the broader financial system.
-Similarly, there can be no assurance that these U.S. government entities will act in a similar fashion in the event of the future closure or failure of any other banks or financial institutions.
+While the U.S. Department of the Treasury, the Federal Reserve Board and the FDIC acted promptly and collectively agreed to guarantee all deposits over the limit on insured deposits of \$250,000 at three of these failed financial institutions, and the FDIC secured an agreement with a large financial institution for that institution to assume all of the deposits and substantially all of the assets of another failed institution, there can be no assurance that there will not be additional bank failures or issues in the broader financial institutions.
 The cost of resolving the recent bank failures may prompt the FDIC to charge higher premiums above the current levels or to issue additional special assessments.